 Our team set out to conduct several tests of the new Special Ad Category, pitting it against our conventional targeting standards.
 We also test-drove the new Special Ad Audience (which is similar to a Lookalike Audience within the Special Ad Category).

-Our first round of split tests completed at the end of August, and those results are more positive than we had expected.
-Here are the three main conclusions we’ve come to (so far).
+Our team completed the first round of split tests in August 2019, and the results were more positive than we had expected.
+Here are the three main conclusions we’ve made:

 1. Dynamic Retargeting Is Largely Unaffected